code-orchestra/flex-sdk-livecoding/README.md

 they can not be bundled with the Apache Flex SDK and need to be installed separately.

-The Adobe Flash Player ‘playerglobal.swc’ is needed to compile all the components with the exception of the ‘airframework’ and ‘airspark’ components, which require ‘airglobal.swc’ from the AIR Integration Kit.
+The Adobe Flash Player â€˜playerglobal.swcâ€™ is needed to compile all the components with the exception of the â€˜airframeworkâ€™ and â€˜airsparkâ€™ components, which require â€˜airglobal.swcâ€™ from the AIR Integration Kit.
 The AIR Integration kit is also needed to build and debug mobile and desktop applications.
-The Adobe Flash Player content debugger is used by the ant ‘checkintests’ target and other pieces of the test subsystem to run compiled applications.
+The Adobe Flash Player content debugger is used by the ant â€˜checkintestsâ€™ target and other pieces of the test subsystem to run compiled applications.